Ear Symptoms: Tinnitus (Ringing), Congestion, Muffled Sounds or Stuffiness

 Some ENT specialists hate to send you home empty handed and may put you on an antibiotic to “see if it helps”.
 Others may follow their “TMJ protocol”.
 What is that?
-Store bought soft mouth guard, soft diet and Non Steroidal Anti Inflammatory Drugs (NSAID) such as Ibuprofen or muscle relaxers such as Flexeril.
+Store bought soft mouth guard, soft diet and Non Steroidal Anti Inflammatory Drugs (NSAID) or muscle relaxer medications.
 Soft mouth guards stimulate INCREASED clenching and often lead to more damage to the TM joints.
 Some other ENT’s, may refer you to your own dentist to rule out “TMJ”.
 But because the dental education in this area has remained the same as it was 40 years ago, 90% of the dentists may give a night guard - a piece of plastic between teeth at night time that does not usually solve the problem.
 Or they may put you on either NSAID’s or muscle relaxers.

 Many of the thinking ENT specialists in our area refer such patients to us for a thorough TMD evaluation.
 Our success rate is over 90% in helping such patients with a long term structural solution rather than short term fixes or worsening of the conditions.

 If you find yourself with a nagging ear pain, then you're probably here searching for a solution.
 There are lots of causes of ear pain and often the solution isn’t as simple as some people think.
 This article can help you discover more about what may be causing your ear pain.